 Many retail businesses are already well ahead with their omnichannel experience.
-It is a business model in which all channels are connected to provide a seamless shopping experience.
+It is a business model connecting all channels to provide a seamless shopping experience.
 This concept can be a valuable asset for retailers to improve customer satisfaction and loyalty.
-Let’s take a look at 7 omnichannel retail examples that have mastered the omnichannel concept.
+Let’s look at 7 omnichannel retail examples that have mastered the omnichannel concept.

 Near-field communication (NFC) technology

 Near-field communication technology is the software that keeps data transfer tools like Android Pay or Apple Pay work.
 It detects and enables technology in close proximity to communicate without the internet connection.

 A brand that has successfully utilized NFC technology in its brick-and-mortar stores is Timberland.
 When customers enter the store, they will be given a tablet to interact with products equipped with NFC technology.
 By tapping on these items, they will receive instant product information right on the tablet.
 Customers don’t have to seek out store staff for more details and can easily see the deals available for each product.

 As shoppers continue to lookup different items, the personalization software on the tablet will collect information and suggest related products for users.
 This creates a more personalized experience for customers as well as highlight products that may not be very popular.

 Shoppers can also use the tablets to create a wish list and later send it to their emails.
 All these activities are stored online in user profiles for Timberland to remarket products.
 Shoppers can go to the physical store for product browsing, and then place online orders when returning home.
 Allowing customers to build their shopping list in-store will increase the chance that they will complete a purchase.